helidon-io/helidon-examples/examples/microprofile/threads/README.md

 Helidon's adoption of virtual threads has eliminated a lot of the headaches of thread pools and thread pool tuning.
-But there are still cases where using application specific executors is desirable.
+But there are still cases where using application specific executors might be desirable.
 This example illustrates two such cases:

 1. Using a virtual thread executor to execute multiple tasks in parallel.
 2. Using a platform thread executor to execute long-running CPU intensive operations.

-To accomplish this, the example uses Helidon's `@ExecuteOn` annotation.
+To accomplish this, the example uses two techniques:

+1. Using Helidon's `ThreadPoolSupplier` to manually create a virtual thread executor service.
+2. Using Helidon's `@ExecuteOn` annotation to  run a handler on a platform thread.

 ## Build and run